 SENIORS

-Senior MSA Class
+Senior MSA Classes

-What Do Seniors Do In MSA?
+What do Seniors do in MSA?

 Seniors hold the most responsibility.
 They must thoroughly understand the inner workings of the Academy from working the sports games to treating athletes in the Sports Medicine room.
 They are expected to know all of the skills beginning in freshman year.
 Seniors must lead by example, be able to think on their feet, and be diligent.
 They are mentors for the underclassmen and should strive to create a welcoming atmosphere for all students.